Litor is a studio practice by Emmit Flynn devoted to small, precise objects pulled from the tide pools of the mind.

 Litor exists to protect sensitivity and allow objects to matter privately.

-The practice centers on small metal forms, shaped slowly, through sustained attention.
+The practice centers on intimate forms, shaped slowly, through sustained attention.
 Scale is intimate.
 Structure turns inward.

 Each object is self-contained, sovereign.

 Materials are chosen for their ability to live close to the body, to endure handling, moisture, and time without fragility.
-Forms emerge gradually through intuition and repetition—like relics unearthed from an ancient future.
+Forms emerge gradually through intuition and repetition.

 Emmit Flynn is a sculptor engaged in long-term study of scale, form, and memory, grounded in years of drawing and visual study.